 |The domain xx doesn't match any of your organization domains yy.
 Please contact firstname.lastname@example.org or your Customer Success Manager to get additional domains added to your account||The domain needs to be added as an allowed domain on the account.|

 When does the data become valid?

-The data becomes valid immediately, and will start collecting data from the next survey round.
+The uploaded data becomes valid immediately, and will start allocating survey data to the updated dashboards from the next survey round.
 If a retroactive effect is required, please refer to Updating employee and segment data with a retroactive effect for instructions.

 How to handle accidentally uploaded duplicates?

 In instances such as when an employee has changed surname, and, as a result, their email address has been updated, the email address will need to be updated within the already existing employee record.

 To ensure you are updating the existing employee record, the employee ID must stay the same, as this is one of the two unique identifiers, which will help the system find a match to an existing employee.

 If the same employee ID is not maintained in your data set, the system will treat the new email address as a new employee, and a duplicate of the same record will be created.
 Whenever a duplicated record is spotted, the best way to go about it would be to ascertain which one is the older record (by looking in the Rounds tab under the employee record in question, for example) and updating the email address of this older record and deleting the newer record.
 If the record that has to be deleted has been part of survey rounds, it makes sense to empty the duplicate record's attribute fields and backdate them to remove them from the participant lists on those segments, as this will not be possible after deletion.